Only in Salzburg for a couple of days? That’s great! Here’s my itinerary for 2 days in Salzburg with some of the best

-From visiting Mozart’s birthplace to climbing to the top of Hohensalzburg Fortress for some of the most magnificent views of the city below, this is my amazing Salzburg itinerary.
+From visiting Mozart’s birthplace to climbing to the top of Hohensalzburg Fortress for some of the most magnificent views of the city below, this is my Salzburg itinerary.
 Tick off a few of these (or even all of them!) and you’re in for an incredible time.

 Also, for those of you who are fans of the Sound of Music, no trip here would be complete without visiting the Mirabell Gardens, just one of many locations where they shot the film in the city.
 You can start practicing the Do–Re–Mi tune now!

-Anyway, without further ado, here is what to do in Salzburg!
+Anyway, without further ado, here’s what I suggest you do for 2 days in Salzburg.

 It’s no surprise that I’m starting with Hohensalzburg Fortress.
-For me, this is where you can get the best views of Salzburg.
+For me, this is where you can get the best views of Salzburg and the surrounding countryside.

 Originally built in 1077, most of today’s fortress is from the mid-16th century.
 This fortress is such a good example of an old-school European fortification.
-Find the highest point, build a massive castle on top of it.
+Find the highest point, build a massive castle on top of it, defend the city.

 Tickets to Hohensalzburg Fortress cost £15/$18 and this includes the funicular ride up and down, a tour with audio guide and access to the three different museums inside.

 As I said though, for me it’s all about the views from the top – I mean, just look at the panoramic views you get!

 The Mirabell Gardens & Mirabell Palace are one of the most popular tourist attractions in Salzburg, so be prepared for the crowds.

 The palace was built in 1606 but shot to world-wide fame when it was featured in film The Sound of Music.

 If you’re a big Sound of Music fan, there are tours of Salzburg that include a stop at the Mirabell Gardens.
 The gardens are absolutely gorgeous, especially when they’re in full bloom in summer.